After graduating from university, I was thrown into the sea of adulthood.

 3) What You Can Be Paid For

-This is usually the aspect that is heavily focused on by our society these days.
+This is usually the aspect our society places a heavy emphasis on these days.

 While money can’t directly buy us happiness, it sure can provide us with choices.